omarhashem80/adult_income/README.md

 6. Exploring job opportunities abroad.
 7. Building a strong professional network and seeking mentorship.
 8. Continuously learning and adapting to industry trends.
+9.
+## Streamlit App

+To interactively explore the analysis and recommendations, you can access the Streamlit web application [here](link-to-streamlit-app).

 ## Project Structure